-If you open your copy of the 2020 Farmers’ Almanac to page 162, you’ll see that in the Northern Hemisphere, the earliest sunrise for the year is June 13th, at 5:30 a.m. (at 40° North Latitude*).
-Actually, the sunrise times are listed at 5:30 a.m. every day from June 11th through the 16th, but it will actually rise a few seconds earlier on the 13th than it does on the 12th or the 14th.
+If you open your copy of the 2021 Farmers’ Almanac to page 148, you’ll see that in the Northern Hemisphere, the earliest sunrise for the year is June 14th. (at 40° North Latitude*).
+Actually, the sunrise times are listed at 5:30 a.m. every day from June 11th through the 17th, but it will actually rise a few seconds earlier on the 14th than it does on the 13th or the 15th.

 Earliest Sunrise—Before the Solstice?

 While everyone knows that the days are longer in the summer, many people are surprised to learn that the earliest sunrise of the year doesn’t occur on the longest day of the year—the summer solstice, which falls on June 21st—but comes nearly a week before it.
 But why?

 The discrepancy is caused by the Earth’s elliptical orbit around the Sun.
 The Earth moves faster in its orbit during January (when we’re closest to the Sun) than in July, when we’re farthest away.
 Because of this motion, the Sun’s path through the sky, when charted on a day-by-day basis, appears to take a lopsided figure-8 pattern astronomers call an “analemma.”